Last Updated on May 18, 2023 by Capt. R.C.

 Winyah Bay has a credible history as a striped bass fishery, and it could be coming back.
 There are still some old timers around that can tell you about the days of trolling buck tails around the bridges and pilings on the western channel.
 This is the time of year when stripers used to show up like clockwork.

-So what happened to the striped bass fishing in Winyah Bay?
+So here is a brief Winyah Bay fishing report on striped bass, but what could have happened to their popularity around here?
 Do they just not frequent the area any more?
 Does it have something to do with all of the fish that seem trapped in Lakes Marion and Moultrie?
 Climate change?
 Who knows?
 One thing is for sure, and that is that people around here simply do not target them like they used to.

 We’re Seeing a Striper Comeback